 - After the sauce has cooled slightly, I added the cheese and mix it until it’s well combined.

-- I rinse the pasta under cool water to get rid of any of the extra starch.
+- Drain and set.
+I rinse the pasta under cool water to get rid of any of the extra starch.
 And then I added to the cheesy sauce and mix it all together.

 - Transfer it to the casserole dish and sprinkle the bread crumbs and extra, reserved cheese on top.